MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/what-is-an-autologger-.md

 ---
-title: What is an autologger
+title: What is an Autologger
 description: What is an autologger ms.date: 04/20/2017
 ---